-3: The project responds to at least one of the development settings as specified in the Strategic Plan1 and adapts at least one Signature Solution2.
-The project's RRF includes all the relevant SP output indicators. (all must be true)
+3: The project responds to at least one of the development settings as specified in the Strategic Plan and adapts at least one Signature Solution.
+The proiect's RRF includes all the relevant SP output indicators. (all must be true)

 2: The project responds to at least one of the development settings as specified in the Strategic Plan4.
-The project's RRF includes at least one SP output indicator, if relevant. (both must be true)
+The project's RRF includes at least one of the development settings as specified in the Strategic Plan4.
+The project's RRF includes at least true)